shirosoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode. chmod -R 111 * /: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory.
+chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode. chmod -R 111 * /: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello: Changes the group owner to school for the file hello.